September 30, 2019

 Yes, you can have both a Defined Benefit Plan and a 401(k) Plan.
 Having both allows you to further increase your deductible limit.
 However, you must be aware of the combined deductible limit.
 Your TPA or actuary will assist you with this.

-That depends on your age, earned income, business profitability and whether your spouse is an employee in the business.
-The Defined Benefit Calculator provides you an estimated deduction based on these factors.
+That depends on your age, earned income, business profitability, and whether your spouse is an employee in the business.
+The Defined Benefit Calculator provides you with an estimated deduction based on these factors.

 Other Posts: